JPriyasathya/fake-news-detection--BDA/README.md

-# 📰 Fake News Detection (Big Data Analytics Project)
+# 📰 Fake News Detection (Python - Machine Learning Project)

-**📌 Project Overview**
+**Project Overview**

-🎯 This project focuses on Fake News Detection using Machine Learning techniques.
-The objective is to build a model that can efficiently classify whether a news headline or article is fake or real based on its textual content.
-The project involves data preprocessing, feature extraction, model training, and accuracy evaluation.
+🎯 This project aims to build a Fake News Detection System using Python and Machine Learning techniques.
+It classifies news articles as Fake or Real using text processing and supervised learning algorithms.

-**📚 Problem Statement**

-With the rise of misinformation on digital platforms, detecting fake news has become crucial.
-This system helps identify fake or real news articles using supervised machine learning models, contributing towards reducing misinformation spread.

-**⚙️ Workflow Summary**

-✅ 1.
-Data Collection

-Used publicly available Fake News dataset containing labeled news articles (real/fake).

-✅ 2.
-Data Preprocessing

-Removed unnecessary columns, null values, and performed text cleaning (removing punctuations, lowercasing, stop-word removal, etc.).

-✅ 3.
-Exploratory Data Analysis (EDA)

-Conducted basic visualizations to understand class distribution and most frequent words in fake and real news.

-✅ 4.
-Feature Extraction

-Applied TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to convert text into numerical format suitable for machine learning algorithms.

-✅ 5.
-Model Building

-Trained and tested different classification algorithms:
+**🎯 Multiple machine learning models were implemented and evaluated, including:**

 Logistic Regression